ychgh/vincent_ai_tutor/Guides/How to use Smart Learner.md

   - [Changing Language](#changing-language)
 - [When there is an unusual output](#when-there-is-an-unusual-output)

-There are many ways to use Mr. Ranedeer, but here is the one that I personally do:
+There are many ways to use Smart Learner, but here is the one that I personally do:

 ## Create a new lesson plan